July 24-27 — University of Puget Sound — Tacoma, WA

 If you are able to provide any of these instruments or have additional questions, please contact mailto:firstname.lastname@example.org.

 Also, if you enroll in an mbira class, please bring an mbira if you have one.
-Mbira tunings being taught in workshops this year are: Nyamaropa (G, workshop high, and Standard or Cosmas), Gandanga (Mavembe).
-Nyunga nyunga workshops are also being offered.
+Mbira tunings being taught in workshops this year are: nyamaropa (G, workshop high, and standard or Cosmas), gandanga (mavembe).
+Karimba (nyunga nyunga) and matepe workshops are also being offered.
 While the festival strives to provide some mbiras for workshops, there is always a need for more.

 This policy determines which workshops will be cancelled before the festival due to low enrollment as well as the rules for participants receiving refunds, dropping workshops or transferring to different workshops.